-The Hebrew University of Jerusalem

 Syllabus

-SHARING: THE KEYWORD OF THE DIGITAL AGE - 50978
+Sharing: The Keyword of the Digital Age - 50978

-Last update 09-02-2015
+Last update 16-09-2018

 HU Credits: 2

-Degree/Cycle: 2nd degree (Master)

-Responsible Department: Communication and Journalism
+Responsible Department: Communication & Journalism

 Academic year: 0

-Semester: 2nd Semester
+Semester: 1st Semester

 Teaching Languages: Hebrew

 Campus: Mt.
 Scopus

 Course/Module Coordinator: Nicholas John

 Coordinator Email: n.john@huji.ac.il

-Coordinator Office Hours: Monday, 10-11, or by appointment
+Coordinator Office Hours: Tuesday, 10-11, or by appointment

 Teaching Staff:

-Dr. Nicholas John
+Dr. Nicholas John Course/Module description:

-Course/Module description:

-'Sharing' is a central keyword for the digital age.
-Not only is sharing the form of our participation in Web 2.0, but the Internet itself is seen as responsible for the flourishing of social and economic practices known as the 'sharing economy', which the course will explore.
-Sharing is also a form of speech whereby we tell others about our feelings, but this too is increasingly mediated by communications technologies.
-'Sharing', therefore, is a powerful metaphor that brings together our social, economic and emotional lives, and that offers a fascinating prism through which to examine the way in which these different spheres are converging through technology.
+□Sharing□ is a central keyword for the digital age.
+Not only is sharing the form of our participation in social media, but the Internet itself is seen as responsible for the flourishing of social and economic practices known as the \[\] sharing economy\[\], which the course will explore.
+Sharing is also a form of speech whereby we tell others about our feelings, but this too is increasingly mediated by communications technologies. \[\] Sharing\[\], therefore, is a powerful metaphor that brings together our social, economic and emotional lives, and that offers a fascinating prism through which to examine the way in which these different spheres are converging through technology.
+We shall especially look at the sharing economy and other digital keywords.
+The course has quite a strong linguistic element, and we'll pay special attention to the sharing economy.
 Course/Module aims:

 The course aims to shed new light on the digital age by closely examining the concept of sharing.

-Learning outcomes - On successful completion of this module, students should be able to:

-- \ Distinguish sharing from other similar analytical concepts - \ Explain the way that sharing operates as a metaphor across a number of social spheres - \ Appraise the claims of the proponents of the sharing economy - \ Critique the use of the term sharing where appropriate
+Learning outcomes - On successful completion of this module, students should be able to: - Distinguish sharing from other similar analytical concepts - Explain the way that sharing operates as a metaphor across a number of social spheres - Appraise the claims of the proponents of the sharing economy - Critique the use of the term sharing where appropriate Attendance requirements(%): 100 Teaching arrangement and method of instruction: Frontal lectures with class discussion and student presentations of articles.

-Attendance requirements(%):

-Teaching arrangement and method of instruction: Frontal lectures with class discussion and student presentations of articles.
 For those writing seminar papers, a presentation of their topic, research question and initial literature review.
 Course/Module Content:

 The course will discuss the following topics: What is sharing?

 Sharing as a type of speech

 Sharing and Web 2.0

 Sharing economies - production

 Sharing economies - consumption

 Required Reading:

 Selected items from the reading list below.

 Additional Reading Material:

 Initial reading list.
 More to follow.